Pastoral Care and Buddies

 Positive, respectful relationships are at the heart of life at St Louis and children and adults alike are encouraged to reach their full potential whilst being aware of their responsibility to do what they can to enable others to do the same.

 In order to help create an appropriate climate for learning, there is a code of conduct, which sets out the standards we expect pupils to adhere to.
 This is shared with our parents and pupils through the Home School Agreement and is set out clearly in our Behaviour policy.
-Children's versions of the behaviour policy are shared with children and parents at the beginning of each year.
-Copies are available in the school office or can be downloaded from the links at the bottom of this page.

 All our children have a ‘Buddy’, who stays with them as they journey through our school.
 As the children become older they become a buddy to a younger child.
 This gives the children an opportunity to care for and take responsibility for someone else other than themselves.
 Year 3 is a ‘changeover’ year when the children learn the skills they will need in order to be an older buddy to someone younger.